 What do we mean by ‘competitiveness’?

-The Global Competitiveness Report is a tool to help governments, the private sector and civil society work together to boost productivity and generate prosperity.
+The Global Competitiveness Report is a tool to help governments, the private sector, and civil society work together to boost productivity and generate prosperity.
 Comparative analysis between countries allows leaders to gauge areas that need strengthening and build a coordinated response.
-It also helps identify best practice around the world.
+It also helps identify best practices around the world.

 The Global Competitive Index forms the basis of the report.
 It measures performance according to 114 indicators that influence a nation’s productivity.
-The latest edition covered 140 economies, accounting for 98.3% of the world’s GDP.
+The latest edition covered 141 economies, accounting for over 98% of the world’s GDP.

 Countries’ scores are based primarily on quantitative findings from internationally recognized agencies such as the International Monetary Fund and World Health Organization, with the addition of qualitative assessments from economic and social specialists and senior corporate executives.